Radilovk/bodybest/README.md

 1. Generate an API token with **Edit Cloudflare Workers** permissions.
 2. In your repository settings, create a GitHub secret named `CF_API_TOKEN` containing the token value.

 The worker configuration is stored in `wrangler.toml`.
 Update `account_id` with your Cloudflare account if needed.
+The file also contains placeholders for the `USER_METADATA_KV` namespace – replace `000000...` with the real KV IDs from your Cloudflare dashboard.

 ### Manual publish